braga-et-sant/cardPriceTool/README.md

 Example usage:

->----Get all one piece card prices from both sites
+-Get all one piece card prices from both sites

->run onePiece() scrape scrapeCMMain.py then onePieceLiga() from scrapeLigaMain.py
+-------->run onePiece() scrape scrapeCMMain.py then onePieceLiga() from scrapeLigaMain.py

->
->
->----Get all prices of cards of EB02 from One piece in Cardmarket
+-Get all prices of cards of EB02 from One piece in Cardmarket

->run print(main("Anime-25th-Collection")) in scrapeCMGetAllPages.
+-------->run print(main("Anime-25th-Collection")) in scrapeCMGetAllPages.
 You can find most available sets in the OPTCGSETS lists inside scrapeCMMain.py.
 Just change the string in quotes to another one to try other sets

->
->
->----Get all prices of cards of EB02 from One Piece in LigaYGO
+-Get all prices of cards of EB02 from One Piece in LigaYGO

->run  print(main(https://www.ligaonepiece.com.br/?view=cards%2Fsearch&card=+ed%3DEB02&tipo=1)) in scrapeLigaTable.py.
+-------->run  print(main(https://www.ligaonepiece.com.br/?view=cards%2Fsearch&card=+ed%3DEB02&tipo=1)) in scrapeLigaTable.py.
 You need the actual URL from liga for now since they handle the editions page a bit weirdly, but you can nab any URL after clicking in any given set [here](https://www.ligaonepiece.com.br/?view=cards/edicoes):